saturncloud/llm/llm/training/README.md

 The Saturn Cloud LLM framework expects data as a HuggingFace dataset, with the following fields
 - input: str - The input message
-- context: List[str] - A list of additional contexts the LLM will use in a response.
+- contexts: List[str] - A list of additional contexts the LLM will use in a response.
 Can be omitted if there is no context.
 - response: The response from the LLM